 “Any type of construction has the potential to disrupt the environment, so we attempt to ensure that these projects are constructed in a way that minimizes impact,” said Michelle Wilshere, Senior Manager of the Low-Income Housing Tax Credit Program for the West Virginia Housing Development Fund.

 Sustainability doesn’t stop once the buildings are constructed.
 Projects developed under the HOME, Housing Trust Fund, or Low-Income Housing Tax Credit programs are awarded points for including Energy-Star certified heating, ventilation, and air conditioning systems, appliances, doors and windows, and LED light fixtures.
-These measures reduce greenhouse gas emissions and can result in savings for the tenant.
+These measures reduce greenhouse gas emissions and can result in cost savings for the tenant.

 “Statistics show that Energy Star appliances and systems are 20 to 30 percent more efficient,” said Cathy Colby, Senior Manager of HOME and Housing Trust Fund Programs for the West Virginia Housing Development Fund.
 “Not only that, energy efficient appliances and windows can result in notable cost savings for the tenant.
 For our low-income tenants, that’s more money in their pockets to pay for groceries or medicine.
 So not only do these measures help the environment, but they also help the economy.”